 As I headed down the river there was a gentle flow and the only rapids present were shallow pebble races that I had to walk over.
 It was early spring, the water was quite cold and the weather was a little cloudy so I decided to put on my wetsuit to make the trip more comfortable.
 Many trees had fallen over the river, some new some old, the majority I could just fit under but quite a few involved me getting out of the raft and climbing over the logs so the wetsuit definitely helped when getting wet was mandatory.

-The scenery was spectacular as the river winded through the rock pagodas of the area little waterfalls were flowing down off the high cliffs into the river as it had just rained the night before.
-Caves and strange weathered rocked formations were everywhere.
-As lyrebird bird jumped from one rock to anther over my head it felt like I was on a Disney ride meandering through a prehistoric landscape.
+The scenery was spectacular as the river wound through the rock pagodas of the area, little waterfalls were flowing down off the high cliffs into the river as it had just rained the night before.
+Caves and strange weathered rock formations were everywhere.
+As lyrebirds jumped from one rock to anther over my head it felt like I was on a Disney ride meandering through a prehistoric landscape.

 - Topographical map 25k 8932-32N OLINDA